Freeing Legion – Ezekiel 8

 you forgot the God who had given you birth.
 Deuteronomy 32:16-18 (NLT)

-Both in Judah and in the Northern Kingdom of Israel, idolatry permeated and corrupted the land, turning the kings and their people against God and towards the worship of other gods involving shameful practices.
-Demonic influence was so great in the land that, after countless warnings, the Lord finally allowed the empires of Assyria and Babylon to destroy each Kingdom.
-This essentially tore down everything that the Lord had built under the Old Covenant, but He had a plan to rebuild it all using a new one, one that would never fail.
+Both in Judah and in the Northern Kingdom of Israel, idolatry permeated and corrupted the land, turning the kings and their people against God towards the worship of false, demonic gods, a worship full of shameful practices.
+Demonic influence was so great in the land that, after countless warnings, the Lord finally allowed the neighboring empires of Assyria and Babylon to destroy and take captive each Kingdom.
+This essentially tore down everything the Lord had built and planted under the Old Covenant.
+But God had a better plan – He would rebuild using the foundation of a New Covenant, one that will never fail.

 The New Covenant arrived in the land seven centuries later in the person of Jesus Christ.
-This Messiah, born in the kingly line of Judah and David, would bring the antidote to sin and to the power of darkness.
+The Messiah would be born in the kingly line of Judah and David, and would become the antidote to both the sin of world and the powers of darkness that encourage it.

-Jesus illustrated this antidote one day after crossing the Sea of Galilee with His disciples.
-Here in the land of the Gadarenes He encountered a man who was full of demons, or unclean spirits.
-These spirits are believed to be angels who in a rebellion had chosen to follow the devil rather than to stay with God – even angelic beings are subject to the devil’s deception.
-The apostle Mark writes of Jesus’ encountered with this demonized man, known as Legion.
+Jesus exercised this antidote one day after crossing the Sea of Galilee with His disciples.
+Here on the opposing shore, in the land of the Gadarenes, He encountered a man who was full of demons – unclean spirits.
+These spirits are believed to be fallen angels who, in heavenly rebellion, chose to follow the devil rather than to stay with God.
+Even angelic beings are subject to the devil’s deceptions.
+The apostle Mark writes of Jesus’ encounter with this demonized man, known as Legion.

 Seeing Jesus from a distance, he ran up and bowed down before Him; and shouting with a loud voice, he said, “What business do You have with me, Jesus, Son of the Most High God?
 I implore You by God, do not torment me!”
 For He had already been saying to him, “Come out of the man, you unclean spirit!”
 And He was asking him, “What is your name?”
 And he *said to Him, “My name is Legion, for we are many.”
 10 And he begged Him earnestly not to send them out of the region.
 11 Now there was a large herd of pigs feeding nearby on the mountain.
 12 And the demons begged Him, saying, “Send us into the pigs so that we may enter them.”
 13 Jesus gave them permission.
 And coming out, the unclean spirits entered the pigs; and the herd rushed down the steep bank into the sea, about two thousand of them; and they were drowned in the sea.
 Mark 5:6-13 (NASB)

-The demons within Legion recognized Jesus for who He was – God Himself.
-Unlike so many humans, even ones who follow Him, they had a full grasp on Jesus’ divinity, absolute power, and authority, far above any other human or even angelic being.
-Yet Jesus rarely exercised the power available to Him, using it to only heal sickness, forgive sins, drive out tormenting demons, or on occasion, to raise the dead.
-Otherwise, He was on a humble mission of teaching the multitudes about the coming Kingdom of Heaven and journeying on His way to the cross, where He would lay down His life in exchange for ours, allowing us to be raised to life just as He was raised from the dead.
+The demons within Legion recognized who Jesus was – God Himself.
+Unlike so many humans, even many of the ones who follow Him, they had a very full grasp of Jesus’ divine power and authority, far above that of any other human or even angelic being.
+Jesus exercised His power to the heal the sick, forgive sins, drive out tormenting demons, or on occasion, to raise the dead.
+He was on a humble mission to teach the multitudes about the coming Kingdom of Heaven, journeying on His way to the cross.
+Here He would lay down His life in exchange for ours, allowing believers to be raised to life, just as He was raised from the dead.

 A legion of dark angels was driven out of Legion that day, leaving in such a panic that they drowned a huge number of pigs as they drove them down a hillside into the sea.
-This episode clearly demonstrated that the antidote for the grip of demonic idolatry is Christ, Himself.
-He is the true Light that drives even demonic darkness away.
+This episode clearly demonstrated that the true antidote for the grip of demonic idolatry and all its damage is Jesus Christ Himself.
+He is the true Light that drives out all darkness, freeing us from the power of sin and death.
+May we join Legion and live with the freedom offered to believers everywhere.

 Reflection

-What darkness tempts me to turn away from the love of God?
+What darkness tempts me, encouraging me to turn away from the love of God?